camleng/cm-bot/README.md

 - Click "Create client ID".

-- Enter "GroupMe-Bot" as the product name to show to users
+- Enter "GroupMe-Bot" as the product name to show to users.

 - Click "Continue".